silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/02_DateField.md

 ## Separate Day / Month / Year Fields

-To display separate input fields for day, month and year separately you can use the `DateFieldSeparated` subclass`.
+To display separate input fields for day, month and year separately you can use the `SeparatedDateField` subclass`.
 HTML5 placeholders 'day', 'month' and 'year' are enabled by default.

 	:::php
-	DateFieldSeparated::create('MyDate');
+	SeparatedDateField::create('MyDate');

 <div class="alert" markdown="1">
 Any custom date format settings will be ignored.